redhat-na-ssa/demo-ocp-gpu/README.md

 ## Nvidia MIG profiles

-*NOTE: MIG demo NOT currently working in RHDP*
+*NOTE: MIG demo currently a WIP for RHDP - there be dragons here*

 Manually label nodes as GPU